 3. Ease of Use

-Now, when it comes to the ease of use, there isn’t any set of special instructions required to use bottles and floor jacks.
+Now, when it comes to ease of use, there isn’t any set of special instructions required to use bottles and floor jacks.
 The process itself is quite simple.
 However, depending on the type and vehicle model, correctly positioning and safely setting up the jack can be quite tricky.

 Bottle jacks are a bit harder to set up because they usually don’t come with wheels or handles, making them a bit trickier to position them under the vehicle.